Leo Franco

-Leonardo "Leo" Neoren Franco (born 20 May 1977) is an Argentine former professional footballer who played as a goalkeeper, and is a manager.
+Leonardo "Leo" Neoren Franco (born 20 May 1977) is an Argentine former professional footballer who played as a goalkeeper.

 After starting out at Independiente in 1995, he went on to spend the vast majority of his career in Spain, playing 328 La Liga matches over 14 seasons in representation of Mallorca, Atlético Madrid and Zaragoza.

 An Argentine international for two years, Franco appeared for the nation at the 2006 World Cup.

 Club career

-Born in San Nicolás de los Arroyos, Buenos Aires Province, Franco started his career at Club Atlético Independiente, moving at the age of 20 to Spain with CP Mérida where he did not appear in La Liga, barred by Carlos Navarro Montoya and suffering team relegation.
-In the following year he joined RCD Mallorca, spending his first season with their reserves and again dropping down a tier, now in Segunda División.
+Born in San Nicolás de los Arroyos, Buenos Aires Province, Franco started his career at Club Atlético Independiente, moving at the age of 20 to Spain with CP Mérida where he did not appear in La Liga, barred by Carlos Navarro Montoya and suffering relegation.
+In the following year he joined RCD Mallorca, spending his first season with their reserves and again dropping down a tier, now in the Segunda División.

 Franco would be however promoted to the Balearic Islands club's first team, going on to establish himself as the starter after replacing compatriot Carlos Roa in the pecking order.
-In the 2000–01 campaign he appeared in 27 matches as Mallorca finished in a best-ever third position, and helped win the Copa del Rey two years after.
+In the 2000–01 campaign he appeared in 27 matches as Mallorca finished in a best-ever third position to qualify for the UEFA Champions League, and helped to win the Copa del Rey in 2003.

-Franco was signed by Atlético Madrid in June 2004, being first choice from the beginning.
+Franco was acquired by Atlético Madrid in June 2004, being first choice from the beginning.
 Until the end of 2007–08 he saved seven penalties, including two against Sevilla FC on 23 March 2006 (0–1 home loss) and two more at Real Betis on 2 December (1–0 win).
-Precisely during that season, he was challenged by newly signed Christian Abbiati (loaned by A.C.
-Milan), but regained his starting status in 2008–09, relegating veteran Grégory Coupet to the bench.
+Precisely during that season, he was challenged by newly signed Christian Abbiati (loaned by AC Milan), but regained his starting status in 2008–09, relegating veteran Grégory Coupet to the bench.

 On 1 July 2009, aged 32, after not seeing his contract renewed, Franco left the Vicente Calderón Stadium – as Coupet– and signed with Galatasaray S.K. from Turkey.
 His first Süper Lig appearance took place on 9 August, in a 3–2 away victory over Gaziantepspor.

-Franco returned to Spain after only one year, joining Real Zaragoza on a two-year deal.
+Franco returned to Spain one year later, joining Real Zaragoza on a two-year deal.
 He made his competitive debut on 29 August 2010, in a 0–0 draw at Deportivo de La Coruña.

 Franco left Aragon in the summer of 2014, and subsequently moved to San Lorenzo de Almagro.
-On 24 July 2015, after appearing rarely, he moved to SD Huesca, newly promoted to the Spanish second tier.
+On 24 July 2015 he moved to SD Huesca, newly promoted to the Spanish second tier.

 On 19 August 2016, Franco announced his retirement at the age of 39 and was immediately named director of external relations at his last club.
 On 29 May 2018, he replaced the departing Rubi as first-team manager in view of their first-ever season in the top flight, being dismissed on 9 October due to poor results.